leogsouza/academic-kickstart/content/post/learning-data-structure/index.md

 summary: My journey to finally learn DSA
 ---

-I have over 15 years of experience working as a Software Developer and my biggest frustration for me it's that I don't have enough knowledge in Data Structures and Algorithms.
+I have over 15 years of experience working as a Software Developer and my biggest frustration it's that I don't have enough knowledge about Data Structures and Algorithms (DSA).
 So, to fix this, I decided (again) to start from beginning and study DSA improve my knowledge and feel better with myself.
-To help me to improve my knowledge I will write about every step that I will advance in this journey.
+To help me to improve my knowledge I will write about every step that I will advance in this journey and share some material I will use to acomplish this goal.